Andy-Waine/fastify-microservice/README.md

  - Locally building this application requires an active local Redis instance on PORT:6379 (default) [instructions](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-redis.html).
  - Clone this repository and run `npm install` to download all dependencies.
  - Run `npm run start` to serve the application locally (http://127.0.0.1:5555/).
- - Make GET, PUT, and POST requests using the client of your choice (e.g. Postman, REST client, etc.) and the following route: http://127.0.0.1:5555/api/population/state/:state/city/:city
+ - Make GET, PUT, and POST requests using the client of your choice (e.g. Postman, REST client, etc.) and the following route (replacing :city and :state with your desired parameters): http://127.0.0.1:5555/api/population/state/:state/city/:city

-#### 🧗‍ Project Future 🧗‍